 What is it like to have a sibling with Down syndrome, Asperger syndrome or autism?
 How does disability affect the lives of siblings?
 What problems do they have to face?
-What does their everyday lives look like?
+What do their everyday lives look like?

 What is the first thing you remember about your brother?

 I remember being very excited and glad.
 I was late to preschool because I kept running to the room where Piotrek was and back to the lobby, so I couldn’t get dressed.

 He was cool in the next few years, and quite active.

 I was allowed to do fewer things at home, but it didn’t bother me.
 I liked Piotrek.

 Then Piotrek started crying a lot and freezing in place and got boring and irritating.
 He needed constant care, in a different way than before.